bitlabstudio/django-multilingual-tags/README.rst

 Usage
 -----

-To add tags to a model, you have to add the ``MultilingualTagsAdminMixin`` to that model's admin.
+To add tags to a model, you have to add the ``TaggedItemInline`` to that model's admin.
 In your own apps, you can just do the following:

 .. code-block:: python